 An Introduction to Community Interpreting

-For individuals interested in contracting with TIN™, this is the comprehensive 40-hour introductory course designed to train bilingual individuals in the basic mechanics and techniques of interpreting.
+For individuals interested in contracting with Translation and Interpretation Network (TIN), this is the comprehensive 40-hour introductory course designed to train bilingual individuals in the basic mechanics and techniques of interpreting.
 Each session provides extensive information on interpreting methods, roles, professionalism and ethics, and cultural considerations.
 The varied contexts in which interpreters often work require extensive hands-on, in-class practice and demonstration of acquired skills.

 - To provide an understanding of the goals of interpretation